CDSoft/pp/src/dpp.md

 `pp` and `dpp` require [Graphviz] and Java ([PlantUML] and [ditaa] are embedded in `pp` and `dpp`).

-If your are on Windows but don't have a C and Haskell compiler, you can get already compiled executables here: <http://cdsoft.fr/pp/pp-win.zip>.
+If your are on Windows but don't have a C and Haskell compiler, you can get already compiled executables here: <http://cdsoft.fr/pp/pp-win.7z>.

-You can also download 64 bit Linux binaries (built on `\exec(uname -srvmo)`), they may or may not work on your specific platform: <http://cdsoft.fr/pp/pp-linux-\exec(uname -m).tgz>.
+You can also download 64 bit Linux binaries (built on `\exec(uname -srvmo)`), they may or may not work on your specific platform: <http://cdsoft.fr/pp/pp-linux-\exec(uname -m).txz>.

 Usage
 =====